Step-by-Step Guide to Applying

 A welcome to the University of Maryland Graduate School, from Associate Provost and Dean Steve Fetter:

 Your choice of a graduate program should be informed by the career pathways of previous students.
 PhD applicants can get information about the types of work our recent PhD graduates are doing here.
 This report's interactive dashboard uses three common industry and labor classification systems.
 Select a PhD program in the “field/discipline” drop-down menu in the upper right corner of the “overview” tab to see the proportion of graduates in academia and in tenured/tenure-track faculty positions.
 Click on one of the “classifications” tabs to see more details about other employer types (industry, government, non-profit) and the categories of positions held by alumni.

 School of Public Health Applicants

-Fall 2020 Graduate School application: Kinesiology, Couple and Family Therapy, Family Science, Gerontology (certificates), Global Health (certificate).
-If you are applying for Spring 2021 or later, please click here to apply.
+- Kinesiology, Couple and Family Therapy, Family Science, Gerontology (certificates), Global Health (certificate) programs please click here to apply.

 All Other Applicants

 Complete the online graduate application through the TerpEngage Graduate Admissions System, and upload a copy of the official transcript for each institution you attended.
 An official transcript(s) has to be received by the Graduate School upon enrollment.
 All non-domestic transcripts and diplomas should be in the original language and accompanied by a literal, certified English translation.
 In addition, an international degree certificate/diploma will be required for international applicants.